frossm/getopt.btm/README.md

 Example:  Batchfile.btm /Verbose /D /Foo /Bar
 ```

    **OPTIONS:** These are the same as switches, but they can pass a value.
-Like other switches, they can be a single character or a longer name
+Like other switches, they can be a single character or a longer name.
+The seperator character between the option name and the value can be either a colon (:) or an equal sign (=).
+Please remember to quote values that contain spaces.

+Also note there can be no spaces around the colon or equal sign.

 ```
 #!batch

-Example:  Batchfile.btm /N:7 /Name=FooBar /B="Arg With Spaces"
+Example:  Batchfile.btm /N:42 /Name=FooBar /B="Value With Spaces"
 ```

    **PARAMETERS:** These are not switches or options, they are just bare parameters passed to the batch file  They are usually required as switches are often optional.